How to create a RAR archive in Linux

 17 5

-rar l shows the stored paths and sizes without writing files to disk, which is the fastest way to confirm that the expected directory tree made it into the archive.
+rar l shows the stored paths and sizes without writing files to disk, so the expected directory tree can be checked before extraction.